jeremmfr/terraform-provider-junos/docs/resources/firewall_filter.md

 - **address** (Optional, Set of String)
   Match IP source or destination address.
 - **address_except** (Optional, Set of String)
-  Match address not in this list of prefix.
+  Match IP source or destination address not in this list of prefix.
 - **destination_address** (Optional, Set of String)
   Match IP destination address.
 - **destination_address_except** (Optional, Set of String)
-  Match address not in this prefix.
+  Match IP destination address not in this prefix.
 - **destination_port** (Optional, Set of String)
   Match TCP/UDP destination port.
   Conflict with `destination_port_except`.